LiLAW: Lightweight Learnable Adaptive Weighting to Learn Sample Difficulty & Improve Noisy Training: Conclusion

 \section{Conclusion}

-In this work, we introduced LiLAW, a simple and lightweight adaptive weighting method that consistently improves training under noisy and heterogeneous conditions.
-By learning only three parameters that evolve with sample difficulty, LiLAW can be easily integrated into existing pipelines without added complexity.
-We highlight LiLAW's practical utility using medical imaging and time-series data.
-In future work, this framework can be extended to regression, multi-label classification, and dense prediction tasks.
-LiLAW also opens up opportunities for active learning (select difficult samples), continual learning (stabilize when there is drift), semi-supervised learning (downweigh low-confidence pseudo-labels), and bias mitigation (upweigh underrepresented cohorts), while handling class imbalance more adaptively than static methods.
+In this work, we introduced LiLAW, a simple, lightweight, adaptive weighting method that improves training under noisy and heterogeneous conditions.
+By learning only three parameters that evolve with sample difficulty, LiLAW can surface difficult samples and be easily integrated into existing pipelines with minimal overhead, which is especially useful for data- and resource-constrained settings.
+We highlight practical utility using medical, time-series, and synthetic data.
+It can also help with fairness and imbalance and open up opportunities for active learning (select difficult samples), continual learning (stabilize drift), and semi-supervised learning (reweight pseudo-labels).